BuildBoy12/CreativeToolbox/README.md

   - list (Lists all players with Regeneration)
   - time (value) (Sets the time (in seconds) it takes to regenerate health
   - value (value) (Sets the amount of health you gain per interval)
-- sdecon (Turns on Light Containment Zone decontamination (NOTE:  be reversible!))
+- startdecon (Turns on Light Containment Zone decontamination (NOTE:  be reversible!))